Basics of Nutrition: Mineral Guide for Dog and Cat Owners

 Cobalt & Chromium

-• Role: Cobalt is part of vitamin B12; chromium helps insulin regulate blood sugar.
+Cobalt is part of vitamin B12; chromium helps insulin regulate blood sugar. the lack of chromium may cause insulin resistance.

 Electrolytes (Sodium, Potassium, Chloride)

-• Role: Maintain fluid balance, nerve signals, muscle contractions (especially heart muscle).
+their role is to maintain fluid balance, nerve signals, and muscle contractions (especially heart muscle).

-• Note: Deficiency is rare due to abundance in foods, but balance is still important.
+Deficiencies are rare but balance is still important.

 Signs of Mineral Imbalance in Pets